-How does my vehicle know before I do?
+How does my vehicle know my mobility experience preferences before I do?

 Smart phones, smart homes, smart factories, smart cars – the inanimate objects in our lives are suddenly candidates for the high IQ society.
 By incorporating the connected car into the Internet of Things, automakers can leverage the benefits of 4/5G mobile communications and V2X technology.
 Not only to provide vehicles with detailed awareness of their surroundings but also to offer intelligent and anticipatory support to drivers, helping them to keep their eyes on the road.